mathandphysics/voidstar/README.md

 ### References

-- The skybox image of the Milky Way galaxy is thanks to the [European Space Agency](https://sci.esa.int/web/gaia/-/the-colour-of-the-sky-from-gaia-s-early-data-release-3-equirectangular-projection)
+- The skybox image of the Milky Way galaxy is thanks to the [NASA](https://svs.gsfc.nasa.gov/4851)
 - "Einstein Gravity in a Nutshell" by Zee
 - "Gravitation" by Misner, Thorne, and Wheeler
 - ["The Kerr spacetime: A brief introduction"](https://arxiv.org/abs/0706.0622) by Matt Visser (2008)
-- The [blog](https://michaelmoroz.github.io/TracingGeodesics/) by Mykhailo Moroz was very helpful with the Hamiltonian dynamics.
+- The [blog](https://michaelmoroz.github.io/TracingGeodesics/) by Mykhailo Moroz
 - ["Disk-accretion onto a black hole"](https://ui.adsabs.harvard.edu/abs/1974ApJ...191..499P/abstract) by Page and Thorne (1973)
 - ["Detecting Accretion Disks in Active Galactic Nuclei"](https://ui.adsabs.harvard.edu/abs/1997PASJ...49..159F/abstract) by Fanton, et al (1997)
 - ["Line shifts in accretion disks - the case of Fe Ka"](https://arxiv.org/abs/1601.02389) by Jovanovic, et al (2016)